-Arizona rulings have recognized the community may gain a community property lien against the sole and separate property of a spouse if either spouse, through labor, effort, or payment of community money, increased the value of a spouse’s sole and separate property or reduces the debt associated with that sole and separate property.
+Arizona rulings have recognized the community may gain a community property lien against the sole and separate property of a spouse if either spouse, through labor, effort, or payment of community money, increased the value of a spouse’s sole and separate property or reduces the debt associated with that separate property.

 There is, however, an argument to counter the community lien claim, which is to argue the community had already been fairly compensated during the marriage to the extent of the amount the court calculates the community lien to be.
-You may want to read a more indepth article we wrote about the Arizona Court of Appeals case of Rowe v.
+You may want to read a more in-depth article we wrote about the Arizona Court of Appeals case of Rowe v.
 Rowe.

-The community may also have a community lien against property, such as a home or business, owned by one of the spouses as his or her sole and separate property even if that property decreased in value during the Marriage.
-You should read our indepth discussion of that Arizona Court of Appeals decision in the Potthoff v.
+The community may also have a community lien against the property, such as a home or business, owned by one of the spouses as his or her sole and separate property even if that property decreased in value during the Marriage.
+You should read our in-depth discussion of that Arizona Court of Appeals decision in the Potthoff v.
 Potthoff case.

 The Arizona Court of Appeals in the Evans v.
-Evans case addressed the specific issue of whether profits earned during a marriage from a sole and separate business are community or separate property.
+Evans case addressed the particular issue of whether profits earned during a marriage from a sole and separate business are community or separate property.
 The decision rests upon how much of the profits were due to the labors of either spouse.